EricGebhart/Simple_Process_REPL/README.md

 ### The interpreter/REPL

 This is defined in `repl.py`.
 It has `help`, persistent history, and tab completion.
 It has the idea of namespaces and it knows how to import python modules.

+**help** will give you the documentation for every namespace and command available, even the ones you just created.

-It does it's best to call the python functions you tell it to.
+It does it's best to call the
+python functions you tell it to.
 It recognizes, words, strings and numbers. ie. `foo "this is a string" 10`, it understands functions with various signatures including variable arguments, but not keywords.
 Which aren't